AdamXacur/CallCenterQualityEvaluator.py/README.md

 Follow the same usage instructions as above once the application is running.

 Tutorial
-For a step-by-step video tutorial on setting up and using the application, watch: [CallCenterQualityEvaluator Tutorial]https://www.youtube.com/watch?v=mVsjMZU6hf8
+For a step-by-step video tutorial on setting up and using the application, watch the [CallCenterQualityEvaluator Tutorial on YouTube](https://www.youtube.com/watch?v=mVsjMZU6hf8).